UlaStankiewicz/GithubTask/REDME.md

 4) There are two ways of running tests:

-    a) Run the RunTest class in src/test/java/ .
+    - Run the RunTest class in src/test/java/ .
 This will run all the features and scenarios in project
-    b) go to src/test/resource/features directory.
+    - go to src/test/resource/features directory.
 There you will find .feature files wich can be run independently as well as scenarios included in files.